 In any case, many of us only think about getting vaccinated in adulthood.
 It’s still worth getting the HPV vaccine though, because it would protect you if you haven’t caught the virus before.

-Is the HPV vaccine really foolproof against cervical cancer?
+5. Does HPV vaccine prevent cervical cancer?

 Most women who’re interested in the HPV vaccine are interested in preventing cervical cancer.
 It’s not foolproof though, just so you know.
 The vaccine gives you only about 70% protection against cervical cancer.